panglesd/presentations/offsite_2025/slipshow.md

 {#corollaries}
 > {.corollary pause}
-> There is no more bugs in Slipshow.
+> There is no more bugs in Slipshow: Slipshow is secure by design.
 >
 > {.corollary pause}
 > Slipshow relies on a monad.
 >
 > {.corollary pause}
-> I can finally contribute to my own engine. {pause} No-one else can contribute.
+> I can finally contribute to my own engine. {pause} I lost 25 millions contributors.
 >
 > {.corollary pause}
 > I earned 2000€.

 {pause up=y2024 unstatic-at-unpause=corollaries}

-- 2026?
+{style="text-align: center; font-size: 2em" #wtd}
+So, what to do?

 {pause .block up=also #y2026}
   {#biglist}